eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

-data, and specifically about a Relying Party over-asking for personal information, thus the function of reporting suspicious or inappropriate requests ensures a higher degree of transparency, privacy and control of the users over their personal data.
+data, and specifically about a Relying Party over-asking for personal information, thus the function of reporting suspicious or inappropriate requests ensures a higher degree of transparency, privacy and control of the Users over their personal data.

 This is important specifically since there are no automatic processes that are able to check if the request is consistent with the information